jowo-io/next-auth-nostr-provider/README.md

    * @param {function} qr.generateQr
    *
    * Define the QR code generator function.
-   * It must return a correctly formatted string containing svg XML markup.
+   * It must return a base64 encoded png/jpg OR svg XML markup.
    *
    * A default QR code generator is provided.
 It can be imported from:
    * import { generateQr } from "next-auth-lightning-provider/generators/qr";